 SBT777101 is designed to activate the multifaceted activity of Tregs upon engagement of the CAR on the surface.
 When activated via the neoantigen, citrullinated vimentin, SBT777101 exhibited regulatory activity of activated T cells.
-Similar to above, autologous purified T cells (Teff) were labeled with the CellTraceTM Violet (CTV) tracer dye while Tregs were labeled with the CFSE tracer dye.
-In this assay, Teff were incubated with antiCD3/anti-CD28 coated beads used as stimulus to promote robust polyclonal activity.
+Similar to above, autologous purified T cells (Teff) were labeled with CTV tracer dye while Tregs were labeled with the CFSE tracer dye.
+In this assay, Teffs were incubated with anti-CD3/anti-CD28-coated beads used as stimulus to promote robust polyclonal activity.
 After overnight activation, activated Teff cells were incubated at various ratios with SBT777101 in the presence of citrullinated vimentin and evaluated for proliferation.
-In the presence of increasing amounts of SBT777101 Treg cells stimulated via the CAR with citrullinated vimentin, a reduction in proliferation in response to the CD3/CD28-mediated stimulation was observed demonstrating that activation of SBT777101 via the CAR can promote Treg regulatory activity (Figure 7).
+In the presence of increasing amounts of SBT777101 Treg cells stimulated via the CAR with citrullinated vimentin, a reduction in proliferation in response to the CD3/CD28-mediated stimulation was observed demonstrating that activation of SBT777101 via the CAR can promote Treg regulatory activity (Figure 8).

-Figure 7: SBT777101 Suppression of effector T cells
+Figure 8: SBT777101 Suppression of Effector T cells